 To Style: Spritz some of the TRESemmé Thermal Creations Heat Tamer Spray throughout the hair.
 In small or big sections, place hair between the barrel and curl hair forward toward your face.
 Repeat this step all over your hair.
 Finish off with a hairspray like the Dove Style+Care Extra Hold Hairspray to lock in this style.

-People often favor using a curling wand over a curling iron because of the tourmaline, ceramic and titanium plates it’s offered in.
-Tourmaline produces negative ion technology which adds moisture and smoothens the hair cuticle which helps cut down frizz.
+People often favor using a curling wand over a curling iron.
+This is because of the tourmaline, ceramic, and titanium plates it’s offered in.
+Tourmaline produces negative ion technology, adding moisture and smoothening the hair cuticle, which helps cut down frizz.
 On the other hand, ceramic spreads heat evenly throughout the hair.
 Both produce shine and cut down styling time—which means you’re curling your hair with less heat.
 Titanium plates help eliminate stickiness caused by your hair and styling products.
-There are also curling wands and irons that are made out of gold and titanium, they look pretty and produce good heat, but they don’t do much for the overall health of your hair and don’t prevent frizz.
+There are also curling wands and irons made of gold and titanium, they look pretty and produce good heat, but they don’t do much for the overall health of your hair and don’t prevent frizz.

 Grab Your Hair Wand For: Tousled Waves

-To Style: After applying a heat protectant like Nexxus Promend Heat Protecting Mist, curl hair in large sections.
-Let the hair cool to set then use your fingers to tousle and give it shape.
+To Style: After applying a heat protectant like Dove Style+Care Smooth and Shine Heat Protection Spray, curl hair in large sections.
+Let the hair cool to set, then use your fingers to tousle and give it shape.